Abdullah Yusuf Ali: Triumph and Tragedy

 According to Sherif, Yusuf Ali viewed “Islam as a comprehensive way of life”, with his commentary carrying the dominant theme of “a philosophy of other‑worldliness, significance of an ‘inner world’ and pursuit of moral excellence.”
 He was “far more in his element presenting the message of the Qur’an as a message of individual hope rather than a source of guidance for the governance and management of society.
 Piety was personal worship rather than seeking to apply the spirit of Islam to address sociopolitical issues.”

-Early in his career, partly because of his career in the ICS, Yusuf Ali turned his back on ‘political Islam’ or ‘controversial politics’ which meant having to take on his masters.
+Early in his career, partly because of his career in the ICS, Yusuf Ali turned his back on ‘political Islam’ or ‘controversial politics’, which meant having to take on his masters.
 He felt that such an approach detracted from the ability to tackle the real issues facing the country.
-During his Lahore days, in the late 1930s, Yusuf Ali was indirectly involved in two elections.
+During his Lahore days in the late 1930s, Yusuf Ali was indirectly involved in two elections.
 He supported the Unionists on both occasions.
 His bitter experience on both occasions reinforced his belief in the need to separate politics from Islam.

-Yusuf Ali abjured political Islam as for him the only form of collective action based on religion was to be a spiritual fellowship.
+Yusuf Ali abjured political Islam as for him, the only form of collective action based on religion was to be a spiritual fellowship.
 In Religious Polity of Islam, he wrote that it was ‘too narrow bounds to Islam to identify it with any particular set of concrete customs or institutions, however wise and reasonable they may have been in origin’.

-Cultural History of India
+Cultural history of India

 Cultural History was a counter to those who wanted greater independence.
 In particular, it countered Iqbal’s Allahabad 1930 resolution calling for a separate Muslim State.
-He said that British thinking underlay the very call for such independence: ‘The evolution of British Indian culture is dominated by British ideas, which lurk even beneath the protests of those who are in revolt against what they term foreign ideas.’
-But, in literary meetings, he would recite Iqbal’s poetry and compare him to Claudel and Nietzsche, “revitalising his people”, especially like the latter.
+He said that British thinking underlay the call for such independence: ‘The evolution of British Indian culture is dominated by British ideas, which lurk even beneath the protests of those who are in revolt against what they term foreign ideas.’
+But, in literary meetings, he would recite Iqbal’s poetry and compare him to Claudel and Nietzsche, “revitalising his people”, especially the latter.

-Separate Muslim State
+Separate Muslim state

-Yusuf Ali differed from the views of Jinnah, Iqbal and others that Muslims required a separate political treatment.
+Yusuf Ali differed from the views of Jinnah, Iqbal and others that Muslims required separate political treatment.
 His views transcended denominational politics.
 He dismissed the idea of Pakistan as a student’s scheme.
 He foresaw that mutually exclusive zones for Hindus and Muslims were not practicable as it involved an impossible exchange of populations.
 But, his proposals for a composite party had no takers.
-Thereafter he seemed to have gone with the views of other Muslims but was not happy with Partition as it happened.
+Thereafter, he seemed to have gone with the views of other Muslims but was not happy with Partition as it happened.

 Yusuf Ali and other Indians